 OSIRIS-REx spots Bennu

-On Aug.
-17, OSIRIS-REx obtained the first images of its target asteroid Bennu from a distance of 1.4 million miles (2.2 million km), or almost six times the distance between the Earth and Moon.
+On 17 August 2018, OSIRIS-REx obtained the first images of its target asteroid Bennu from a distance of 2.2 million km, or almost 6 times the distance between the Earth and Moon.
 This cropped set of five images was obtained by the PolyCam camera over the course of an hour for calibration purposes and in order to assist the mission’s navigation team with optical navigation efforts.
 Bennu is visible as a moving object against the stars in the constellation Serpens.

 And here is New Horizons' first look at MU69:

 New Horizons' first sight on Kuiper belt object 2014 MU69

 On August 16, 2018, New Horizons used its Long Range Reconnaissance Imager (LORRI) to take 48 photos of the spot in space where navigators hoped to spy 2014 MU69.
 Each exposure lasted 30 seconds, the longest possible with LORRI.
 The left image merges those 48 photos.
 The predicted position of the Kuiper Belt object is at the red crosshair at the center, just above and to the left of a nearby star that is approximately 17 times brighter.
 The right image is a magnified view of the region in the yellow box, after subtraction of a background star field "template" taken by LORRI in September 2017 before it could detect the object itself.
 2014 MU69 is clearly detected in this star-subtracted image and is very close to where scientists predicted.
 At the time of these observations, 2014 MU69 was 172 million kilometers from the New Horizons spacecraft and 6.5 billion kilometers from the Sun.
 The star that appears practically on top of 2014 MU69 is 4.56 kiloparsecs away.